Jacksonville Criminal Defense Lawyer

 • Digital evidence: This evidence can include videos, photos, or text messages that might seem to show you committed the crime.

-Regardless of what the prosecution uses to try to prove your guilt, remember that you are presumed innocent unless you are proven guilty.
-This means the prosecution bears the responsibility of proving its case, and your attorney will work to show the prosecution does not meet its burden.
+Regardless of what the prosecution uses to try to prove your guilt in Florida, remember that you are presumed innocent unless you are proven guilty.
+This means the prosecution bears the responsibility of proving its case, and your Jacksonville criminal lawyer will work to show the prosecution does not meet its burden.

 Contact Gates Law Firm Today

-If you have been accused of a crime, contact a Jacksonville criminal defense attorney as soon as possible.
-At Gates Law Firm, I have experience representing clients in a wide range of criminal cases.
+If you have been accused of a crime, contact a Jacksonville criminal defense lawyer as soon as possible.
+At Gates Law Firm located at Jacksonville, FL, I have experience representing clients in a wide range of criminal cases.
 I will work diligently to build a strong defense on your behalf and to ensure that you receive a fair trial.
 Contact me today to schedule a consultation.

 CASE RESULTS